 - You can eat immediately or roll in parchment paper to consume later.

 - To look like store-bought, you can cut them into strips once rolled in parchment paper.

-I love mixing herbs with fruit for my fruit leather snacks, check out my other fruit leather recipes here.
+I love mixing herbs with fruit for my fruit leather snacks, we have two other fruit leather recipes you might enjoy.